Naterus/restful-countries/README.md

    verify that .env has key `APP_VERSION=1` or current api version.

-6. Create database and add the database name,username and password (if any) to .env
+6. Create an empty database and add the database name,username and password (if any) to .env

 7. Run migration